openstack-archive/infra-manual/doc/source/creators.rst

    You may need to create the drivers team.
 If you do:

-     1. Set the owner of the team to 'openstack-administrators'
+     1. Set the owner of the team to 'openstack-admins'
      2. Add 'openstack-release' as a sub-team so the release team can help keep milestones updated as part of the release process.